mwunsch/tumblr/README.md

 	$: echo 'Hello world.' | tumblr -a user@tumblr.com:supers3cretp4ssw0rd
 	Published to Tumblr.
 The ID for this post is: 123456790

+Or the credentials can come from a YAML file:

+	$ cat ~/.tumblrlogin
+	email: tumblruser@generic-email.com
+	password: myvoiceismypassport
+	$ echo 'Hello world. | tumblr --credentials ~/.tumblrlogin

 Try `tumblr --help` if you are in need of guidance.
 Read [tumblr(1)](http://mwunsch.github.com/tumblr/tumblr.1.html) for more information.

 ## Getting Started